 We’re gonna preface this article with a general statement: there is no such thing as ethical consumption under late-stage capitalism.

 Generally speaking, shopping sustainably is about minimising the negative environmental and social impact of your purchases.
 From clothing to food to tech—even experiences like travel can be an opportunity to shop more sustainably.
+It’s also about not shopping at all.
+Go on, throw off the chains of materialism, just a little.

 In the world of fashion, sustainable shopping is a pretty complex issue: not only is there no universal certification body or easy way to check a brand’s supply chain (that is, the way their products are made and with what materials), but ‘sustainable’ can mean many different things to different people, especially when you roll ethics in as well.